Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

 These are two of the fundamental constructions in Geometric Group Theory, and every graph of groups can be thought of as encoding a collection of such operations, one for each edge, in the following sense: collapse all but one edge; the resulting graph of groups is either an amalgamated free product or an HNN extension.

-Our proof of Theorem \ref{thm:TwoGenJSJ} follows the outline in \cite{Kapovich1999structure}, which first considers free products with amalgamation, and then HNN-extensions.
-As every graph of groups can be broken down into a collection of these constructions, the result then follows quickly.
+We first consider free products with amalgamation, and then HNN-extensions.
+As every graph of groups can be broken down into a collection of these constructions, these are the two key situations to consider.

+One of our main motivations for this paper was to extend the proof of Kapovich and Weidmann for ``RG groups'' as far as possible \cite{Kapovich1999structure}.
+In particular, the result has been extended from cyclic to locally cyclic associated subgroups.
+Therefore, our proof of Theorem \ref{thm:TwoGenJSJ} follows closely their proof, both in style and substance, but the more general setting means certain steps are approached slightly differently.
+For example, the proofs of \ref{lem:KWcopyFPA}.(\ref{KWcopyFPA2}) and \ref{lem:KWcopyHNN}.(\ref{KWcopyHNN3}) are at the core the same inductive argument on ``block length'' as in Kapovich--Weidmann's 3.7.(2) and 3.8.(3), however they have been adapted to deal with locally cyclic associated subgroups and we have extracted the key Bass--Serre theoretic results into \Cref{lem:generating_amalgam_factor,lem:generating_hnn_factor} respectively for the sake of clarity and in the hope they are more useful to others in this standalone form.